Overland Tech and Travel

 Meanwhile, I can’t remember the last time I got an email requesting my help on a trail cleanup in a wilderness area.
 I wonder why?

 The motorized abuse of the backcountry has affected me in more ways than simple aesthetics.
 I am a hunter.
 Roseann and I try to eat as much wild game as possible because we abhor the cruelties of the U.S. corporate meat industry.
 In the last ten to fifteen years I have lost count of the stalks I have had ruined when a “hunter” with a rifle strapped to the handlebars of his ATV has scattered all the game nearby.
 And on two occasions I have had a deer in sight and was stalking close enough to make a clean shot when an ATV rider spooked it.
 It’s not an exaggeration to say those incidents took food out of my mouth.
-This is one reason I became of the first members of Backcountry Hunters and Anglers, a group that promotes fair chase and wilderness pursuits.
+This is one reason I became one of the first members of Backcountry Hunters and Anglers, a group that promotes fair chase and wilderness pursuits.

 Finally, I was disappointed Chris did not address a prime factor behind the loss of land for all types of backcountry recreation: population growth and development.
 In the last 50 years in southern Arizona we’ve lost far, far more land in which to drive and hike to unchecked urban sprawl than we have to whacko environmentalists.
 Perhaps we should all be working together to preserve more of all types of public land, instead of fighting among ourselves.